cloudmesh-community/fa18-516-17/project-report/report.md

 ### API
 There needs to be a way to access the data through an API.
 As a simpler implementation with python, PyHive is the logical API for illustrative purposes with Hive.
-Per the Python Software foundation, Pyhive is *a collection of Python DB-API and SQLAlchemy interfaces for Presto and Hive* [@fa18-516-17-pyhive].
+Per the Python Software Foundation, Pyhive is *a collection of Python DB-API and SQLAlchemy interfaces for Presto and Hive* [@fa18-516-17-pyhive].

-Since the Hadoop, HDFS and HIVE implmentation will get complex as different types of data are added, a future consideration is to use WebHCat.
+Since the Hadoop, HDFS and HIVE implementation will get complex as different types of data are added, a future consideration is to use WebHCat.
 WebHCat is a REST API for HCatalog which is the storage management layer for Hadoop.
 WebHCat also works well with HDInsight making it ideal for an Azure Blob Microsoft implementation.
 It is also a logical alternative as more Hadoop features as it can interact with more than hive.

 ## Benchmark

-Using the components above, the calculation for average price was run on VirtualBox on a local computer with 8MB of RAM.
+Using the components above, the calculation for the average price was run on VirtualBox on a local computer with 8MB of RAM.
 The query itself took 13.1 seconds.

 ### Query and Results
 Select Item_Key,(POSSales/POSQty) AS AverageRetail FROM (Select Item_Key, sum(POSSales) AS POSSales, sum(POSQty) AS POSQty From retaildata GROUP BY Item_Key) byitem ORDER BY Item_Key;